gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Preserving the current Deno dev server if a Node/Vite path is simpler
 - Achieving one-to-one runtime parity purely for compatibility's sake

+### Exit criterion

+Once the Node implementation reaches practical feature parity with the remaining Deno path, the Deno implementation should be removed instead of maintained in parallel.

+That applies both to:

+- runtime code paths
+- user-facing commands
+- documentation and project copy that still describe Gustwind as Deno-first

 ## Existing starting points

 The repository already has pieces that point toward a non-Deno runtime: